Faissal Boulakjar: Politics

 Boulakjar joined Democrats 66 in 2009 because of the rise of populism and was elected to the Breda municipal council in the 2014 municipal election.
 His specializations were youth, education, sports, and sustainability, and he became his party's vice caucus leader one year later.
 He was re-elected in the 2018 municipal election as D66's third candidate, remained vice caucus leader, and served as the party's spokesperson for construction, housing, climate, security, and the region.
 In 2019, Boulakjar and councilors from the Labour Party wrote a policy paper, in which they called for solving problems in the vulnerable district Hoge Vucht.
 He also served as manager of D66's campaign in the Breda region for three elections in 2018 and 2019.

 He ran for member of parliament in the 2021 general election, being placed sixteenth on D66's party list.
 Boulakjar was installed as House member on 31 March after he had been elected with 2,875 preference votes.
 He vacated his seat in the Breda municipal council the following day.
-Within his caucus, his specializations are housing, spatial planning, railways, and public transport.
+Within his caucus, his specializations were housing, spatial planning, railways, and public transport.
 The latter two were later in his term replaced by mining and the reinforcement of houses in Groningen to survive earthquakes caused by gas extraction.
 Boulakjar is a member of the parliamentary Committees for Agriculture, Nature and Food Quality; for Economic Affairs and Climate Policy; for Infrastructure and Water Management; and for the Interior; and he is on the Benelux Interparliamentary Consultative Council.
+A motion by Boulakjar and Fahid Minhas (VVD) was passed in 2023 compelling the cabinet to investigate prohibiting the splitting of agricultural land into smaller plots.
+Het Financieele Dagblad had reported that these lands were being bought to be divided into plots that could potentially be used for residential construction and sold to investors with a significant profit.
+However, the newspaper noted that construction of housing had been rare on those plots.
+In August 2023, a judge determined that these investments should be within the purview of the Netherlands Authority for the Financial Markets.